AnthonyCxx/Notes-and-Writeups/C++/Advanced/Lambda Expressions.md

 {} : the body of the function
 */

-//Example (notice the ';' at the end of the lambda) auto isLowercase = [](char letter) -> bool { return letter >= 97 && letter <= 122; };
+//Example (notice the ';' at the end of the lambda, only needed for declarations) auto isLowercase = [](char letter) -> bool { return letter >= 97 && letter <= 122; };

 if (isLowercase('a'))  //Use the lambda like a function